NoahSewBSU/cs408-final-project-noah-seward/README.md

 # Message in a Bottle

-## Project Spec
+## Overview

 Welcome to “Message in a Bottle”!
+This is my final project for my CS 408 class at Boise State University.
+The intention of this final project is to implement a full-stack website.
+This will involve using HTML, CSS, and JS on the front-end, and then using
+AWS for the database on the backend.
+Several JSON files may be used as necessary (for word filters, for instance).
+The project
+I have chosen is to display a message in a bottle for the user, who can then replace that message with their own for the next person.

+## General Theme

 The general theme of this website is a fun, autonomous "chat room" with a twist - only one saved message at a time, and no real way to confirm who you're speaking with.
 This site is going to offer users a chance to read a message from a "bottle" and decide whether or not to replace that message with their own for others to see.

+## Target Audience

 There is no real target audience for this site, as the reason for wanting to use a message in a bottle can vary.
 If anything, the target audience of this site is most likely going to be those seeking a novel experience - probably bored people at work,